yash-analytics/yash-analytics/README.md

 - He/Him

 ### ⚡ Fun fact:
-- When not crunching data, I enjoy hiking and exploring urban cafes.
-I’ve trekked up Mount Sutton and love finding new trails and taste testing coffee wherever I go.
+- In my free time, I love cooking, exploring the outdoors and cities, and running along the St. Lawrence River.
+I hiked Mount Sutton in the snow and in the summer, taking in the stunning views.
+I'm always on the lookout for the best trails and good recipes, so feel free to share the same with me!

 ### 📫 How to reach me:
 - Website: [yash-analyics.com](https://yash-analytics.com/)